This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The occupancy requirements for FHLs are pretty clear, but there are some specifics that need to be addressed, so let’s take a closer look.

-Must be commercially let for 210 days
+Must be available to be commercially let for 210 days

 Length of lettings